deepchecks/deepchecks/docs/source/user-guide/nlp/nlp_properties.rst

 The properties should be a pandas DataFrame, where each row represents a text sample and each column represents a property.
 The DataFrame must have the same number of rows as the number of samples in the :class:`TextData <deepchecks.nlp.TextData>` object, and in the corresponding order.
+Note that if you load the properties from a csv file, all columns will be loaded and considered as properties, so make sure not to include any other columns in the csv file such as the index column.